 In 2017, following an extremely complicated delivery, the loving mother and father of beautiful Beau welcomed him into the world.

 He then went on to spend his first week of life in the Neonatal Intensive Care Unit.
 Due to lack of oxygen at birth, Beau has been diagnosed with dystonia and global developmental delay.
-Beau turned three years old this past April and according to his mum, Tara, “He has come leaps and bounds in the last twelve months since starting physio”.
+Beau turns four years old this April and according to his mum, Tara, “He has come leaps and bounds since starting physio”.
 As if the road wasn’t rocky enough for this young family, they found the NDIS process tedious and complicated and as a result of not understanding the system Tara reports they received ”lousy funding and weren’t told how they could use the minimal funding that we had been provided”.
 They now have enlisted an NDIA support worker to help navigate the process and feel better equipped to access the system.

 The primary challenges for Beau stem from communication and mobility which in combination compounds his frustration when it isn’t possible for his body to obey.